butchmarshall/react-native-google-nearby-connection/readme.md

 );
 ```

-Save a file from a payload (Payload.FILE)
+Save a file from a payload (Payload.FILE) // TODO

 ```javascript
 NearbyConnection.saveFile(